Coulomb gases under constraint: some theoretical and numerical results: Numerical illustration

 where~$x_1$ and~$x_2$ denote here the first and second coordinates of $x\in\dR^2$.
 This choice is motivated by Remark~\ref{rm:solutionlinear}: since the Laplacian of~$\varphi$ takes positive and negative values, we expect the particles to concentrate in some regions of~$\dR^2$, possibly leading to a phase separation.
 Note also that, in order for the two last conditions in Assumption~\ref{as:intB} to be satisfied, we need to choose $c\in(-1,1)$.
 We set again $n=300$ but $\Dt = 0.4$ to reduce the rejection rate.
 The other parameters are the same as in Section~\ref{sec:applin}.
 We plot in Figure~\ref{fi:lincos} the result of the simulation for~$c=0.2$ and $c=0.5$.
 The particles concentrate in the regions where the cosines are higher, which seems to lead to a phase separation when~$c$ comes close to~$1$.

 In order to illustrate the results of Section~\ref{sec:quadstats}, we consider a quadratic constraint $\xi:(\dR^d)^n\to\dR$ of the form

 with, for $x,y\in\dR^2$,

-A motivation for this choice is to modify the \emph{rigidity} of the gas by constraining the particles to be closer or further one from another in average.
+A motivation for this choice is to modify the \emph{rigidity} of the gas by constraining the particles to be closer or farther apart one from another in average.
 In order to make this rigidity anisotropic, we also consider~\eqref{eq:simuquadphi} with

 The choice~\eqref{eq:quadanisotrope} modifies the rigidity only in one direction.
 For illustration we take $V(x)=|x|^4/4$, $n=50$, $\Dt = 0.5$, $T=10^6$ (we take a lower number of particles because the constraint makes the dynamics quite stiff).
 We set $c=1$ for~\eqref{eq:simuquadphi} and $c=0.5$ for~\eqref{eq:quadanisotrope}, which forces the particles to move away from each other.
 These choices for~$\psi$ satisfy the conditions of Proposition~\ref{prop:suffquad}, and the application~$Q$ defined in~\eqref{eq:Qdef} can be proved to be convex, so Assumption~\ref{as:psi} is satisfied and Theorem~\ref{th:quadcond} applies.
 The distribution obtained for the constraint~\eqref{eq:simuquadphi}, presented in Figure~\ref{fi:quadstat} (left), shows that the more likely way for the particles to be repelled by the constraint induced by~$\psi$ is to move away from the center and concentrate on the edge, compared to Figure~\ref{fi:quarticlin} (left).
 For the constraint~\eqref{eq:quadanisotrope}, we clearly observe in Figure~\ref{fi:quadstat} (right) the effect of anisotropy.